sheebans/ss-Gooru-FE/docs/player-events-flow.md

 This is when the user clicks at Submit All

 * A question start event should be sent for any question not started by the user
-* A question stop event should be sent for any started but not submitted question (pending)
+* A question stop event should be sent for any started but not submitted question (pending), if the user entered an answer the answer is saved, the question is not skipped
 * A collection stop event should be sent, event if the user is not logged in
 * The question events are not sent if the user is not logged in